ashrafulalam005/flappy-bird-with-html-css-javascript/README.md

 # Overview
 <br>

-Hey there!
-I'm **Ashraful Alam** from **Chittagong, Bangladesh**, a passionate software developer.
-This is a simple **Flappy Bird** game implemented using **HTML, CSS, and JavaScript.
-Flappy Bird** is a side-scrolling game where the player controls a bird, attempting to fly between columns of green pipes without hitting them.
-If it hits the pipe or ground then its game over. <br> <br> <br>
+***Hey there!
+I'm Ashraful Alam from Chittagong, Bangladesh, a passionate software developer.
+This is a simple Flappy Bird game implemented using HTML, CSS, and JavaScript.
+Flappy Bird is a side-scrolling game where the player controls a bird, attempting to fly between columns of green pipes without hitting them.
+If it hits the pipe or ground then its game over.***
+ <br> <br> <br>

 # Credits
 <br>